atch2203/blog/src/content/blog/8bit computer.md

 ![[20250218_162937.jpg]]
 ![[20250218_163008.jpg]]

+# Software and programming
-Programming the whole computer was
+Programming the whole computer was about the same amount of work, if not more, compared to designing and building it.
+Since we used EEPROMs,